 - Most people on Tinder use it as a plug-in app.
 They might tell you that from the start, or you’ll find out on your first date when they start rubbing your leg right away.
 Just be aware, especially if this isn’t what you’re looking for.

 - You’re going to recognize a lot of people on Tinder.
-Whether it’s your ex, someone you’ve wanted to go out with, or even your best friend’s current bf’s or girlfriend, chances are you’re going to run into someone you know.
+Whether it’s your ex, someone you’ve wanted to go out with, or even your best friend’s current bf or girlfriend, chances are you’re going to run into someone you know.
 To avoid embarrassment, you can swipe left and never see their profile again, or you can finally get a chance to see if they’re in you as well.
 It’s a good icebreaker, actually.

 - Tinder tells you how far away you are from a user – literally.
 It has pros and cons.
 Sometimes it says “less than a km,” and it’s a bit creepy.
 Is that person living in your building?
 Are they in the same community as you are right now?
 You never know, it’s fun, but it’s terrific, too.
-It even follows someone when they leave the state so that you can track someone – if you’re creepy like that.
+It even follows someone when they leave the state, so that you can track someone – if you’re creepy like that.

 - A lot of people from Tinder don’t live in your exact area.
 Even if someone’s profile says they’re 5 km away, there’s a chance they’re visiting the airport and/or won’t be in town for a long time.
 Most users live in the state in which they use Tinder, but they travel a lot.
 Maybe that’s one of your questions when you get to know someone: are you living here?
 Or are we going to go out/hook-up, and I’m never going to see you again?

 - You can only chat with users that you like and that you like.
 If you pass on someone, you’re never going to see their profile again, and they can’t see yours.
-If you swipe right and like someone, but they don’t like you back, you’re not going to see their profile again.
+If you swipe right and like someone, but they don’t want you back, you’re not going to see their profile again.
 If you both like each other, you’re warned that you “have a new match,” and you can begin chatting through a messaging system that looks like an iMessage.
-But if the convo goes a little sour, you can block someone.
-Your profile will be deleted from your list, and you will not be able to continue your conversation.
+If the convo goes a little sour, you can block someone.
+Your profile will be deleted from your list and you will not be able to continue your conversation.
 If someone’s profile disappears and you don’t delete it, they probably did.